RTEMS/rtems-docs/c-user/semaphore_manager.rst

 ----------------------------------------

 RTEMS supports the :ref:`MrsP` for local, binary semaphores that use the priority task wait queue blocking discipline.
-In uni-processor configurations, the :ref:`PriorityCeiling` is used instead.
+In uniprocessor configurations, the :ref:`PriorityCeiling` is used instead.

 .. _Building a Semaphore Attribute Set: